A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 Nevada lawmakers passed legislation to allow Medicaid buy-in during the 2017 legislative session, but the governor vetoed it.
 Lawmakers in Colorado, Maryland, and New Mexico considered legislation in 2018 that would direct the state to conduct a study on the feasibility and cost of a Medicaid buy-in program (ie, allowing people who aren’t eligible for Medicaid to purchase Medicaid coverage instead of private market coverage).
 Colorado lawmakers ultimately did not pass the bill, and neither did Maryland lawmakers.
 But New Mexico enacted legislation in early 2018 calling for a study on the costs and ramifications of a Medicaid buy-in program.
 Lawmakers in New Mexico considered SB405 in 2019 (which would have created a Medicaid buy-in program), but it did not pass.
 Instead, New Mexico opted for a state-run subsidy program that provides additional premium subsidies and cost-sharing subsidies to people with income above the Medicaid eligibility threshold who enroll in private health plans through the exchange.

 Minnesota lawmakers considered, but did not pass, a bill in 2017 that would have allowed people to buy into MinnesotaCare, the state’s Basic Health Program (similar to Medicaid, but for people with slightly higher income).
-This issue was revisited in 2018 and DFLers still supported it in 2019, but it hasn’t gone anywhere yet.
+This issue has been revisited several times since then, but it hasn’t gone anywhere yet.

 Thus far, Medicaid buy-in has not gained much traction.
 But Democrats have been warming to the idea of a public option or single-payer system.
 A public option program debuted in 2021 in Washington.
 Colorado enacted a watered-down version of a public option bill, and the plans became available for 2023 coverage.
 Nevada enacted public option legislation in 2021 but it won’t take effect until 2026.
 But none of these states have taken a Medicaid buy-in option.